-What is Ashwagandha?
+What Is Ashwagandha?
 Ashwagandha Health Benefits Explained

 Ashwagandha.
 Yes, you read correctly.
 Quite a mouthful for one word, but certainly evokes interest and deserves an explanation.
 This curious sounding name bears an even more curious meaning.
 Ashwagandha’s literal definition in Sankrit is ‘smell of a horse’ – of all things!
-This is because the herb has traditionally been believed to impart the strength of a stallion to those who ingest it – and, because the roots of the herb have a distinctive horsey smell.
+This is because the herb has traditionally been believed to impart the strength of a stallion to those who ingest it – and because the roots of the herb have a distinctive horsey smell.

 Okay.
 Confession time.
 I was never into alternative medicine.
 Not until I heard about ashwagandha.
 I used to pop a painkiller for every little headache.
 And when I suffered from chronic fatigue, I would run around taking blood tests, trying hard to find an explanation for my constant exhaustion and, more importantly, a cure – there had to be something.
 Little did I know that the mysterious cure lay in a humble herb all along.
-An herb with a rich history and unbelievable healing powers that has been overlooked by our modern society for way too long.
+An herb with a rich history and unbelievable healing powers that have been overlooked by our modern society for way too long.
 Decades ago, the Indians had the presence of mind to make use of this remedy; but since then, the majority of mankind seems to have forgotten about the herb.

 When I first heard about this incredible herb I was skeptical, but after learning all about it and hearing real testimonies of its success, I realized I was on to something big.
 I couldn’t wait to share it with all of you.
 Ashwagandha has waited too long to have its time in the sun.

 What Is Ashwagandha?
 Where Does Ashwagandha Come From?